Pipelex/pipelex-hackathon/README.md

 - You can also bump a like 🤝 on devhunt [--> RIGHT HERE <--](https://devhunt.org/)

 **Organized in partnership with:**
+- [BlackboxAI](https://www.blackboxai.com/) - BlackboxAI is the world’s most advanced AI coding ecosystem, with an IDE.
 - [Codiris](https://www.codiris.build/) - AI-native Product Development Environment
-- [Humiris](https://www.humiris.ai/) - The easiest way to improve your LLMs accuracy
 - [The AI Collective](https://www.aicollective.com/) - A non-profit, grassroots community uniting 100,000+ pioneers – founders, researchers, operators, and investors – exploring the frontier of AI in major tech hubs worldwide

 ---